mrkkrp/zip/README.md

 * *ByteString.* Use it only with small data.

-* *Copy file from another archive.* An efficient operation, file is copied “as is” — no re-compression is performed.
+* *Copy file from another archive.* An efficient operation, file is copied “as is”—no re-compression is performed.

 ### ZIP64